-Usually a high magnification would be advised to be used with a tripod but stabilized binoculars could work great as well.
-The stabilizing affect enables the user to use the binoculars for long periods at a time (such as whale watching) without putting too much strain on the eyes.
+Usually, a high magnification would be advised to be used with a tripod but stabilised binoculars could work great as well.
+The stabilising effect enables the user to use the binoculars for long periods at a time (such as whale watching) without putting too much strain on the eyes.

 Being mostly mechanical binoculars shouldn’t need to be repaired very often and usually only have to be sent in for collimation when dropped or bumped.
 Collimation refers to the alignment of the lens elements, typically needed after a fall that causes “double vision”.
 There are a few centres that we can advise on when this is needed but this can also normally be done by the suppliers of the specific brand binoculars you own.
 Spare part such as lost eye cups and front objective covers can be sourced from the suppliers as well.